Residents affected by phase one of HS2 from London to the West Midlands will be offered compensation measures beyond statutory requirements.

 While the safeguarding consultation is aimed primarily at local authorities, individuals are welcome to contribute if they wish.
 However, if they are particularly interested in the proposed compensation arrangements for the impact safeguarding has on their home or property, they are encouraged to respond to the property and compensation consultation.

-- High Speed Two - Assistance and compensation for home owners and occupiers on the London - West Midlands Route
+- High Speed Two: assistance and compensation for home owners and occupiers on the London to West Midlands route

 - High speed rail: Investing in Britain’s future - decisions and next steps